-When it comes to top of the line medical care, most people are concerned with financial cost and whether or not their insurance can help make that cost easier on them.
-Before anything else, understand that no matter how much you might think HIV testing like the HIV RNA test costs or how expensive it is, the cost or good medical treatment is vastly cheaper the earlier a person realizes he or she is infected.
-In other words, ultimate treatment is both cheaper and more effective the earlier a person can get it.
+When it comes to medical care, most people are concerned with the financial burden and whether or not their insurance can help make that cost easier on them.
+Before anything else, understand that no matter how much you might think HIV testing like the HIV RNA test costs, the price of good long term medical treatment is vastly cheaper the earlier a person realizes he or she is infected.
+In other words, definitive treatment is both more cost-effective and generally more effective the earlier a person can get access to it.

-Cost will differ depending on the medical facility used and insurance policy a person has, but flat pricing averages around $150- $175.
+Costs will differ depending on the region where you live, the medical facility used and the type of insurance policy a person has.
+However, if you choose to pay out-of-pocket, the flat pricing averages around $150- $175.
 Though this form of testing is slightly more expensive than many others, the increase in cost is easily outweighed by the treatment benefits early detection offers.

 Why Should You Choose the HIV RNA Test ASAP?

-Because both HIV and ultimately AIDS can bear such a devastating impact on human lives, it’s extremely important victims realize they are carriers as soon as possible!
-Not only can this knowledge both prevent knowingly transmitting the disease to others, it can help slow the spread of this condition and vastly improve treatment options.
+Because both HIV and more importantly AIDS can bear such a devastating impact on many human lives.
+It’s extremely important for persons who are HIV positive realize they are carriers as soon as possible!
+Not only can this knowledge prevent knowingly transmitting the disease to others, it can also help slow the spread of the long term and devastating condition of AIDS and vastly improve treatment options.

 - About 37 million people are living with HIV/AIDS across the globe.

-- According to scientists, every one out of eight people infected with HIV or AIDS aren’t aware.
+- According to scientists at the Centers for Disease Control (CDC) one out of every seven people infected with HIV or AIDS aren’t aware of their status.